PacktPublishing/Machine-Learning-Engineering-on-AWS-Second-Edition/chapter02/README.md

-# Building AI Agents with SageMaker AI and Bedrock AgentCore
+# Chapter 2: Building AI Agents with SageMaker AI and Bedrock AgentCore

 ## Deploying a Pretrained LLM with SageMaker AI